 You now configure properties through console rather than at command-line and many of the properties have gone away.
-The following table maps 6.1 properties to 7.0 properties:
+The following table maps 6.1 properties to 8.1 properties:

-This 6.1 property: Is handled this way in 7.0: ENABLE_TCP_NODELAY No longer needed.
+This 6.1 property: Is handled this way in 8.1: ENABLE_TCP_NODELAY No longer needed.
 JCOM_DCOM_PORT No longer needed.
 The new port defaults to the port WebLogic Server is listening on, typically 7001.
-JCOM_COINIT_VALUE Configure via the Apartment Threaded property in the WebLogic Server Console JCOM_INCOMING_CONNECTION_TI MEOUT Configure via the COM Message Timeout property in the WebLogic Server Administration Console.
-JCOM_OUTGOING_CONNECTION_TI MEOUT Causes outgoing connections (connections initiated by the WebLogic jCOM runtime) which have not been used for specified number of milliseconds to disconnect.
-Configure by adding the 'JCOM_OUTGOING_CONNECTION_TIM EOUT = [number of milliseconds]' parameter on the command-line (for example, to the Java option of your WebLogic Server start script). com.bea.jcom.server WebLogic Server's listen port is used.
+JCOM_COINIT_VALUE Configure via the Apartment Threaded property in the WebLogic Server Console

+This 6.1 property: Is handled this way in 8.1: JCOM_INCOMING_CONNECTION_TIME OUT Configure via the Complete Message Timeout property under Server -> Protocols -> General -> Advanced Options in the Administration Console.
+JCOM_OUTGOING_CONNECTION_TIME OUT Causes outgoing connections (connections initiated by the WebLogic jCOM runtime) which have not been used for specified number of milliseconds to disconnect.
+Configure by adding the 'JCOM_OUTGOING_CONNECTION_TIM EOUT = [number of milliseconds]' parameter on the command-line (for example, to the Java option of your WebLogic Server start script).
+COM.BEA.JCOM.SERVER WebLogic Server's listen port is used.
 JCOM_MAX_REQUEST_HANDLERS jCOM threading has been integrated with the WebLogic Server thread pool so this setting now corresponds to the number of threads configured for the WebLogic Server.
 JCOM_NATIVE_MODE Configure via the Native Mode Enabled property in the WebLogic Server Administration Console.

-This 6.1 property: Is handled this way in 7.0: JCOM_NOGIT No longer needed.
+JCOM_NOGIT No longer needed.
 JCOM_NTAUTH_HOST Configure via the NTAuth Host property in the WebLogic Server Administration Console.
 JCOM_LOCAL_PORT_START No longer needed.
 WebLogic Server listen port is used for this range.
 JCOM_LOCAL_PORT_END No longer needed.
 WebLogic Server listen port is used for this range.
 JCOM_PROXY_PACKAGE No longer needed.

-JCOM_SKIP_CLOSE No longer needed.
-WebLogic Server closes connections based on the value of the COM Message Timeout property.
+This 6.1 property: Is handled this way in 8.1: JCOM_SKIP_CLOSE No longer needed.
+WebLogic Server closes connections based on the value of the Complete Message Timeout property.
 JCOM_WS_NAME No longer needed.
 WebLogic jCOM uses the name of the server instance you invoke in a CreateObject statement.